How to Write Progress Notes

 - Why You Should Consider Using EHR Software for Progress Notes

-How Progress Notes Differ From Psychotherapy Notes
+How Progress Notes Differ from Psychotherapy Notes

 Though you may have heard progress notes and psychotherapy notes used interchangeably, they have a few significant differences in their purpose, formatting and who has access to them.
 For starters, psychotherapy notes are generally for a therapist or other mental health professional alone to view and reference to help remember patient encounters.
-These are your personal notes to use as needed in individual, couple or group counseling sessions which may contain your unique interpretations and impressions of patients.
+These are your personal notes to use as needed in individual, couple, or group counseling sessions which may contain your unique interpretations and impressions of patients.

 The Health Insurance Portability and Accountability Act (HIPAA) regulates psychotherapy notes.
 These notes may not be included in any other documentation about your clients, such as billing or medical information, and cannot be shared with anyone else, including the client, unless in some cases where you may need their permission to share them.
-Psychotherapy notes should never contain information about your patient's:
+Psychotherapy notes should never contain information about your patient:

 - Results of clinical tests